vitbogit/algorithms-and-data-structures-problems/README.md

 ### CodeRun - 🔥7🔥 problems solved

-> Coderun is "russian LeetCode", developed by the largest Russian company - Yandex
+> Coderun is "russian LeetCode", developed by one of the largest Russian IT companies - Yandex

 - Easy - 2
 - Medium - 5